germs-lab/wafergen/README.md

 You will have txt file after data back from MSU.
 Use Rscript_for_wafergen.R for analyzing data.
 You will need 1) txt formatted data file 2) meta data for samples 3) meta for standard.
 Then use R to run

-3. Place your standard curve data in the spreadsheet located in the Box Drive Folder - GERMS-Wafergen --> Standard_Curves
+3. Place your standard curve data in the spreadsheet located in the Box Drive Folder - GERMS-Wafergen --> Standard_Curves.

+4. Take a look at your standard curve compared to other runs, if it does not look aligned, you will need to do some troubleshooting.